damiannolan/babel-restify-api-v1/README.md

 brew services start mongodb
 ```

-- If you are on Windows you can quite simply follow the instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#run-mongodb-community-edition)
+- If you are on Windows you can quite simply follow the instructions [here](https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/#run-mongodb-community-edition) and run:
 ```
 mongod
 ```